jcato87/Tip-Calculator/README.md

-# Tip-Calculator
+Tip-Calculator
 This project opens to a useful tip calculator.

+Functionality: user can add the bill amount and tip percentage.
+Then, user will receive the tip amount and bill total.

-It was built with HTML, CSS, and JavaScript.
+Built with: HTML, CSS, and JavaScript.